France & Italy with Scott & Joe

 By mid to late afternoon, we arrive in Alba, in the heart of Piemonte, and check into our hotel.
 The energy here is different.
 Slower, more focused, and entirely centered around food and wine.

 That evening, we gather for dinner at La Piola, a lively and beloved local spot that offers the perfect introduction to the region.
-It’s relaxed, deeply rooted in tradition, and exactly the kind of place you want on your first night.
+It’s relaxed, deeply rooted in tradition, and the place you want on your first night.

 Included meals: breakfast, lunch, dinner.